Primordial black holes and inflation from double-well potentials: Discussion

-The recent paper~\cite{Briaud:2023eae} discusses a setup similar to ours with a double-well potential.
-The authors go beyond our linear analysis by using stochastic inflation, a computational method that presents corrections to the Gaussian PBH abundance.
+The recent paper~\cite{Briaud:2023eae} discusses a setup similar to ours, concentrating on the crossing of the local maximum of a double-well potential which is associated with PBH formation but not the CMB.
+The authors go beyond our linear analysis by using stochastic inflation allowing them to study non-Gaussianities and their effect on PBH formation.
 However, the linear perturbation spectrum is still needed as an input for the stochastic calculation.
-The authors of~\cite{Briaud:2023eae} use a simple expression for the spectrum, capturing the (approximately) constant slope after the leading peak in our Fig.~\ref{fig:example_spectra}, but not the peak itself or the cutoff at lower $k$.
-The model of~\cite{Briaud:2023eae} also restricts their analysis to very light PBHs, and they do not try to fit the CMB.
+The authors of~\cite{Briaud:2023eae} use an analytic expression for the spectrum, capturing the (approximately) constant slope near the leading peak in our Fig.~\ref{fig:example_spectra}.
+Our analysis can complement the approach of~\cite{Briaud:2023eae} by providing a more accurately computed power spectrum, including the highest peak and the cutoff at low $k$, which in our model is highly enhanced and may thus modify the stochastic results.
 We leave the stochastic analysis of our model for future work.